-The 40,000 square feet warehouse will increase by nearly 50% the firm’s warehousing capacity at its premises in the heart of Aycliffe Business Park.
+The 40,000 square feet warehouse will increase by nearly 50% of the firm’s warehousing capacity at its premises in the heart of Aycliffe Business Park.

 Stiller, which employs 140 people, has ploughed £1.1m into the new unit, which will include a new 21st Century racking system and VNA (Very Narrow Aisle) handling equipment.

-The multi-user warehousing facility, which has been constructed by local steel firm Finley Structures, will increase Stiller’s storage footprint to 200,000 sq ft, and is expected to be completed by August.
+The multi-user warehousing facility, which has been constructed by local steel firm Finley Structures, will increase Stiller’s storage footprint to 200,000 sq ft and is expected to be completed by August.

 It comes just four months after Stiller announced a new £15m three-year deal with food packaging firm Coveris Rigid, which is expected to increase annual turnover from £10m to between £12.5m and £13m this year.